adent11/SCARA-Electromagnetic-Arm/README.md

 ### Week 9
 #### CAD (Alden)
-This week I didn't make much progress since I had to change many dimensions and update contexts across many assemblies so everything matched together.
+This week I added tabs to the bottom of the first part of the arm and attached it to the base.
+I also spent a while changing many dimensions and updating contexts across assemblies so everything matched together.
 I had to make the arms thinner since they were unnecessarily thick and would have used a lot of plastic.
-I also had to change the size of many of the bolt holes since I had been making them too wide.
+I changed the size of many of the bolt holes since I had been making them too wide.